 Violation petitions can also be filed by the New York Office of Child Support Enforcement, and, if the payor is on probation for failure to pay child support, by the Department of Probation.

 How The Family Court Handles Enforcement Cases

 A custodial parent or other person who has a child support order which is not being obeyed can file a violation or petition to have a prior support order enforced in the Family Court.
 Child support violation cases are heard by support magistrates.
 At the first appearance, the petitioner will be asked if he or she is seeking incarceration, and if the answer is in the affirmative, the payor or respondent, as he is referred to in family court, will be assigned a free attorney.

 Violations can also be filed when the respondent fails to pay court ordered payments for his share of child care expenses or court ordered payments of health insurance premiums or his share of unreimbursed health care expenses of the child or children.

 Many violation cases are resolved by the respondent making a good faith lump sum payment against unpaid arrears, or back child support.
 Where the respondent has genuine difficulties finding a job, but he finds a job while the violation case is still in court, the petitioner may be satisfied once a wage garnishment order begins and payments start to come in.

 Many cases have to be tried.
 Under the case of Powers v Powers, once the petitioner shows a failure to pay child support, the burden of proof shifts to the respondent to prove to the court that he was unable to make payments, not that he was unwilling to make payments.
 In most cases, this is a difficult burden for the respondent to meet.

-After a trial, the support magistrate is required to make written findings as to whether or not the failure to pay was willful, and if so, what remedies the magistrate recommends.
+After a trial (which is called a “hearing” in Family Court), the support magistrate is required to make written findings as to whether or not the failure to pay was willful, and if so, what remedies the magistrate recommends.
 Possible remedies include the following: